What is the Health Star Rating system?

 - Nutrient status of products carrying a Health Star Rating system label.

-As the system has not been designed with single ingredient (e.g. honey, oats) and non-nutritive foods (e.g. vinegar, coffee) in mind, there is no expectation that a Health Star Rating be applied to such products.
-These products are not excluded from the system however and manufacturers can apply the system if they wish to.
+As the system has not been designed with single ingredient (e.g. flour) and non-nutritive foods (e.g. vinegar, coffee) in mind, there is no expectation that a Health Star Rating be applied to such products.
+These products are not excluded from the system, however, and manufacturers can apply the system if they wish to.

 If you believe that your Health Star Rating is incorrect, consider the following points in relation to the Calculator: